apache/nuttx-apps/nshlib/README.txt

       This is the sector size use with the FAT FS.
 Default is 512.

   * CONFIG_NSH_FATNSECTORS
       This is the number of sectors to use with the FAT FS.
-Defalt is 1024.
+Default is 1024.
 The amount of memory used by the FAT FS will be CONFIG_NSH_FATSECTSIZE * CONFIG_NSH_FATNSECTORS
       bytes.